Looking for Academic Policy Advice?

-- raises his/her cumulative GPA above a 3.0, he/she will be returned to good standing;
+- raises their cumulative GPA above a 3.0, they will be returned to good standing;

-- earns a second quarter below the required 3.0, academic probation will be extended and he/she must meet with student affairs staff to sign and discuss the conditions of an academic contract;
+- earns a second quarter below the required 3.0, academic probation will be extended and they must meet with student affairs staff to sign and discuss the conditions of an academic contract;

 - fails to achieve a cumulative GPA of 2.8 or higher by the end of spring of their first year will be required to withdraw from the program; and